xrdocs/ncs5500/_tutorials/ncs5500-urpf.md

 Edited in August 2018 to add a note on the lack of support of S-RTBH, and to fix an error pointed by Muffadal Presswala (thanks :) related to the behavior with eTCAM systems.
 {: .notice--info}

+Nov2020: S-RTBH support has been added in IOSXR 7.2.1 but only for line cards and platforms powered by Jericho2 and eTCAM (NC57-18DD-SE for example).
+{: .notice--info}

 ## S01E07 NCS5500 URPF Configuration and Impact on Scale

 ### Previously on "Understanding NCS5500 Resources"